speedily/easyAVS/README.md

 # Deployment guide - Deploying Your Smart Contract to the Holesky Testnet

+## Get hard hat and create a new project with dependencies
 npm install -g hardhat

 npx hardhat create my-project